CUBRID/cubrid-manual/en/sql/partition.rst

 Partitioning
 ************

 Partitioning is a method by which a table is divided into multiple independent physical units called partitions.
 In CUBRID, each partition is a table implemented as a subclass of the partitioned table.
-Each partition holds a subset of the partitioned table data defined by a :ref:`partitioning key<partitioning-key>` and a partitioning method.
+Each partition holds a subset of the partitioned table data defined by a :ref:`partitioning-key` and a partitioning method.
 Users can access data stored in partitions by executing statements on the partitioned table.
 This means that users can partition tables without modifying statements or code that is used to access these tables (benefiting from the advantages of partitioning almost without modifying the user application).

 Partitioning can enhance manageability, performance and availability.
 Some advantages of partitioning a table are: